Humanitarian impacts of U.S. sanctions against Iran

 The United States sanctions against Iran have had negative humanitarian impacts on Iranian society.
 Due to the broad nature of the sanctions, Iranians' right to health, education, and other human rights aspects have been adversely impacted.
 U.S. secondary sanctions have led to "over-compliance" by some companies.
 Sanctions have had an impact on people's life in addition to the availability of drugs.
-More people have reportedly died as a result of the sanctions than from the US-Iraq war in Iran.

 Children with epidermolysis bullosa, also known as butterfly kids, haemophilics and people with HIV disease are among the most affected vulnerable groups.
 U.S. sanctions have also hindered Iran's ability to combat the outbreak of the COVID-19 pandemic.

 U.S. sanctions against Iran

 Since 1979, the United States has imposed various sanctions on economic, trade, scientific and military aspects against Iran.
 The U.S. sanctions against Iran include an embargo on dealings with the country by the U.S., and a ban on selling aircraft and repair parts to Iranian aviation companies.